 We've designed our employee check-in to do one simple thing: make frequent feedback easier and more effective. which leads to better employee engagement and performance.
 A well-crafted employee check-in forms a vital lifeline in your workplace.
 It doesn't just make life easier for managers and HR personnel, but your employees too.

 What else makes check-ins useful for measuring employee sentiment?

 One point you can't afford to miss is that they offer a blend of quantitative and qualitative question types.
 So, for example, you might set a rating scale question asking about job satisfaction.
 But, if you don't include an open-ended equivalent, or at least a comments box, you're missing out on half the value.

 Then there's the regularity, which is essential for building rapport.
 Employees can be cynical about stuff like this (thanks a lot, annual engagement surveys!).
 But, if you're consistent with your check-ins and follow through on what your people tell you, they'll start to have some faith.

 Last year, the Workforce Institute posted some damning findings.
 83% of UK employees feel that people aren't heard fairly or equally in their organisation.
 On top of that, one in three would rather quit than voice concerns at work.
 So there's a blatant need for check-ins to pick up the slack (the expression, not the messaging platform!).

 Beyond that, we reckon it's the small stuff that helps make our check-ins so popular.
 Accessibility is at the core of our work philosophy.
 That includes designing our tools so even the least tech savvy among us can get to grips with them.

-How sentiment analysis works in Weekly10 to improve employee engagement
+How sentiment works in Weekly10 to improve employee engagement

 Using sentiment analysis, employee engagement becomes much easier to track.
 But why is that, exactly?